 UX Content Design Leader

-design
+design is

-See my impact
+See my work

 7+

-Years leading content teams
+Years leading content design teams

 14+

-Years professional writing
+Years of professional writing

 3